mmmads/Docker-RRBSsim/README.md

 2) Pull the RRBSsim Docker image as shown below:<br> `sudo docker pull xwsun89/rrbssim:0.1.0`

-3) Docker image of RRBSsim that have been built in local linux server can be downloaded from: ftp : ftp://10.49.222.28<br>
+3) Docker image of RRBSsim that have been built in local linux server can be downloaded from:<br>
+        ftp : ftp://10.49.222.28<br>
-        User: rrbssim <br>
+        User: rrbssim<br>
-        Password: rrbssim <br>
+        Password: rrbssim<br>

        `sudo docker load -i rrbssim.tar.zip`